vircadia/vircadia-web-sdk/README.md

 npm pack
 ```

-This creates the SDK package for publishing to NPMJS, `vircadia-web-sdk-vvvv.v.v.tgz`.
+This creates the SDK package for publishing to https://npmjs.com, `vircadia-web-sdk-vvvv.v.v.tgz`.